 We LOVE devils food cake around here.
 Really any kind of chocolate cake will lift our skirts but I find myself making this recipe pretty much for every birthday, especially Isaac’s.
 It’s the perfect homemade devil’s food cake in my opinion; dark, chocolatey, super moist, fluffy and light.

 And did I mention it’s a one bowl cake recipe?
 Loves!
-I usually make a basic white buttercream frosting (sometimes with a hint of mint extract) for my devils food cake and then sprinkle the top or sides with lots of mini chocolate chips (didn’t have any chocolate chips on hand, boo) but a dark fudge frosting or gnache would work just as good.
-There is just something programmed in my southern brain that says a devils food cake MUST have white frosting, but make what you wish mm-kay.
+I usually make a basic white buttercream frosting (sometimes with a hint of mint extract) for my devil’s food cake and then sprinkle the top or sides with lots of mini chocolate chips (didn’t have any chocolate chips on hand, boooo) but a dark fudge frosting or ganache would work just as good.
+There is just something programmed in my southern brain that says a devils food cake MUST have white frosting but make what you wish mm-kay.

 Afterall, the cake is the star here.
-It’s full of that dark chocolate flavor that’s enhance by using coffee instead of water, as most from-scratch devils food cakes require.
+It’s full of that dark chocolate flavor that’s enhanced by using coffee instead of water, as most from-scratch devils food cakes require.
 Don’t worry, you totally can’t taste the coffee.
-Also buttermilk gives it a rich flavor and crumb texture.
+Also, buttermilk gives it a rich flavor and nice crumb texture.